Knighthawk76/Azure-Honeynet/README.md

-# Azure-Honeynet# Building a SOC + Honeynet in Azure (Live Traffic)
+# Constructing a SOC + Honeynet in Azure With Live Traffic and Real Time Analysis
 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

-## Introduction
+## Introduction and Project Purpose

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I constructed a mini SOC (security operations center) and Honeynet powered by Azure Cloud Services.
+I deployed multiple resources including Linux and Windows VM's and ingested logs from the various resources into a Log Analytics workspace, which is then used by SIEM tools including Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+After allowing the unsecured environment to accumulate incidents.
+I utilized Sentinel to measure security metrics in that insecure environment for 24 hours.
+After the 24 hour period, I utilized NIST best practices to apply security controls with the intention to harden the environment, and improve security posture.
+I then observed and logged metrics for another 24 hours and published the results below.
+The metrics we observed are as follows...

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)